The Denver Area at a Glance

 - Abounding cultural opportunities.

-- Green space – two hundred and five parks.
+- Green space – more than two hundred parks.

 - Diverse ethnic groups.